-An eviction moratorium is in place from the 31st December and is due to expire on 10th February 2021 (31st January plus 10-day grace period).
-This legislation has been reintroduced as a result of the return of 5km restrictions on people’s movements.
+An eviction moratorium has been in place since the 31st December 2020 as a result of the operation of the Residential Tenancies Act 2020 (RTA 2020).
+The eviction moratorium has been further extended and is now due to expire on 15th April 2021.
+The eviction moratorium was extended as a result of the return of 5km restrictions on people’s movements.
 Please note any time there is a 5km restriction imposed on people’s movements in line with public health restrictions, the moratorium on evictions (with limited exceptions) will automatically kick-in.
-The RTA 2020 also introduces a 10-day grace period for ending tenancies, which means the earliest anyone can be made to leave their accommodation during this emergency period is 10th February 2021.
+The RTA 2020 also introduces a 10-day grace period for ending tenancies, which means the earliest anyone can be made to leave their accommodation during this emergency period is 15th April 2021.

 For more information on the RTA 2020, continue reading below or please see the Minister’s Press Statement, the Guidance on Residential Tenancies Act 2020 and the FAQs on Residential Tenancies Act 2020.

 Please note the RTB does not manage Covid-19 income supports or Covid-19 public health guidelines.
 For the latest information, please visit the Department of Social Protection's website here or the HSE's website www.hse.ie.

 On 24th October 2020, the Government introduced the Residential Tenancies Act 2020 (RTA 2020).
 This legislation introduces temporary restrictions which provide that tenants are not required to vacate their rental properties during an Emergency Period, except in limited circumstances relating to specific breaches of tenant obligations, as set out below.